top of page

 DSC_0055 (1).jpg

-The welfare of athletes, coaches, officials and volunteers is Chester-Le-Street & District AC’s number one priority .
+The welfare of athletes, coaches, officials and volunteers is Chester-le-Street & District AC’s number one priority.
 To support this objective, the club maintains a number of policies and procedures which can be accessed via this page.

-You can also contact her by emailling welfare.chesterlestreetathletics@gmail.com
+You can also contact welfare.chesterlestreetathletics@gmail.com

 You don’t have to suffer in silence.
 We are here to listen, help and support if you are struggling with physical or mental wellbeing.
 There are also several outside organisations that can offer advice, including:

-YOUNG MINDS: Information on child and adolescen mental health.
-Services for professionals and parents.
-Phone 0808 802 5544 ( Mon to Fri 09.30-4pm) or www.youngminds.org.uk
+YOUNG MINDS: Information on child and adolescent mental health, providing services for professionals and parents.
+Call 0808 802 5544 (Mon to Fri 09.30-4pm) or visit www.youngminds.org.uk

-BEAT: charity offering advice and support with Eating disorders Phone 0808 801 0677 www.beateatingdisorders.org.uk.
-Or Text SHOUT to 85258
+BEAT: A charity offering advice and support with eating disorders on 0808 801 0677 or via www.beateatingdisorders.org.uk.
+Or Text SHOUT to 85258.

 bottom of page